 *Once you click the link and get to the site, you will have to scroll and choose Chicago (Archdiocese) to see the options for available Virtus classes.

-Rule 4 – Respect everyone and their property.
+Rule 5 – Respect school and personal property.